Turtlepaw/trivia-docs/guide/other/categories.md

 # Categories

 ## Categories
-There are 27 categories to choose from here's a list of all of them:
+There are 27 categories to choose from here's a list of all of them.

+::: details View All
   1. `GENERAL_KNOWLEDGE`
 2. `ENTERTAINMENT_BOOKS`
 3. `ENTERTAINMENT_FILM`
 4. `ENTERTAINMENT_MUSIC`